nebari-dev/nebari-docs/docs/nebari-slurm/configuration.md

 - `backup_enabled` :: determines whether backups are enabled
 - `backup_on_calendar` :: determines the frequency to perform backups.
 Consult [systemd timer](https://www.freedesktop.org/software/systemd/man/systemd.timer.html) documentation for syntax
 - `backup_randomized_delay` :: is the random delay in seconds to apply to backups.
-Usefull to prevent backups from all being performed at an exact time each day
+Useful to prevent backups from all being performed at an exact time each day
 - `backup_environment` :: are all the key value pairs used to configure restic.
 RESTIC_REPOSITORY and RESTIC_PASSWORD are required.
 The rest are environment variables for the specific [backup repository](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html).

 ### Manual backup